filodb/FiloDB/README.md

 ## Current Status

-Version 0.3 is the stable, latest released version.
+Version 0.4 is the stable, latest released version.
 It has been tested on a cluster for a different variety of schemas, has a stable data model and ingestion, and features a huge number of improvements over the previous version.

-### Upcoming version 0.4 change list:
+### Version 0.4 change list:

 * Defaults to Spark 1.6.1
 * New metrics and monitoring framework based on Kamon.io, with built in stats logging and statsd output, and tracing of write path
 * Replaced Phantom with direct usage of Java C* driver.
-Bonus: use prepared statements, should result in better performance all around especially on ingest; plus should support C* 3.0+
+Bonus: use prepared statements, should result in better performance all around especially on ingest; plus supports C* 3.0+
 * WHERE clauses specifying multiple partition keys now get pushed down.
 Should result in much better read performance in those cases.
 * New :hash function makes it easier to hash partition key components into smaller cardinality (but specify the full key in WHERE clauses)
 * New config `filodb.cassandra.keyspace-replication-options` allows any CQL replication option to be set when FiloDB keyspaces are created with CLI --command init